No One's Gone

 "No One's Gone" is the eighth episode and mid-season finale of the fourth season of the post-apocalyptic horror television series Fear the Walking Dead, which aired on AMC on June 10, 2018 in the United States.

+This episode features the apparent death of Madison Clark (Kim Dickens) who is later revealed to be still alive in the seventh season finale.
+Madison's mysterious survival is explained in the penultimate episode of the eighth season where it's stated that she had taken shelter in the tank of the water truck shown being parked near the stadium gate at the end of "The Wrong Side of Where You Are Now."
+It's also revealed in the sixth season that despite most of the stadium's residents apparently dying in this episode, they survived, resurfacing in "Mother."

 Plot

 Sometime after the destruction of the Gonzalez Dam, Madison meets Althea, whom she tries to rob without success.
 Madison eventually gives her a story from when her children were little and explains how she is trying to protect their innocence.
 Upon their departure, Althea gives Madison food, a radio, and a map, allowing her to find her children.
 Althea's kindness inspires Madison to form the stadium community, but Althea never learns Madison's name.
 In the present, Naomi and Morgan struggle to get supplies to save John's life while Althea and Charlie deal with an attack from Alicia's group.
 The subsequent revelation that Althea met Madison and Morgan's intervention convinces Alicia to stop her path of vengeance.
 At night, Alicia's group finishes telling their story about the fall of the stadium, including how everyone else died when they tried to flee and were overrun.
 Madison is revealed to have led the Infected into the stadium to contain the herd and give her children, Strand, and Luciana a chance to survive.
-Madison ultimately sets the herd ablaze within the stadium, sacrificing herself to save the others.
+Madison ultimately sets the herd ablaze within the stadium, seemingly sacrificing herself to save the others.
 In honor of Madison's memory, Althea names the story after her and the group shares the same noodles she gave to Madison when they first met.

 Reception

-"No One's Gone" received mixed reviews from critics, with Madison’s death receiving criticism.
+"No One's Gone" received mixed reviews from critics, with Madison’s presumed death receiving criticism.
 On Rotten Tomatoes, "No One's Gone" garnered a 67% rating, with an average score of 8.0/10 based on 9 reviews.